kevindermot99/gamezilla/Checkpoints.md

     - profile page

 *ideas*
-    - menu icon change to white io certain pages
+    - menu icon change to white in certain pages ✔
-    - redo of the whole details page overflow y
+    - redo of the whole details page overflow x ✔
     - play button scale on active
-    - table switch to grid on small devices
+    - table hide some columns on small devices ✔
     - alfabetic dropdown on search
     - dynamic title on some pages